Can I Use Felt Instead of Interfacing?

 As a Lining

-Adding Structure and Stability to Collars and Cuffs
+Adding Structure to Collars and Cuffs

 1. Handmade Bags and Purses